indeedeng/iwf/gen/iwfidl/docs/WorkflowStartRequest.md

 ### NewWorkflowStartRequest

-`func NewWorkflowStartRequest(workflowId string, iwfWorkflowType string, workflowTimeoutSeconds int32, iwfWorkerUrl string, startStateId string, ) *WorkflowStartRequest`
+`func NewWorkflowStartRequest(workflowId string, iwfWorkflowType string, workflowTimeoutSeconds int32, iwfWorkerUrl string, ) *WorkflowStartRequest`

 NewWorkflowStartRequest instantiates a new WorkflowStartRequest object This constructor will assign default values to properties that have it defined,